RodzanIskandar/Analyzing_Man_Fashions_in_E-commerce_Shopee_Indonesia/README.md

 - check and droped the duplicated table

 # Exploratory Data Analysis (EDA)
-here I am answering my questions to fulfill the main idea, here are those question:
+Here I am answering my questions to fulfill the main idea, here are those question:
 1. what is the most sales in sub-category market?
 What is the suitable sub-category market for newcomers in Shopee Indonesia?
 2. what is the most effective store?
 3. What is the most popular store and what products are they sell?